Applying to a Degree Program

-The College of Design requires a portfolio at the completion of our Core foundation for admission into many of its majors.
-The portfolio should what was learned in DSN S 102: Design Studio I and in DSN S 131: Design Representation.
+The College of Design requires a portfolio at the completion of our Core foundation for admission into many of our majors.
+The portfolio should demonstrate what was learned in DSN S 102: Design Studio I and in DSN S 131: Design Representation.
 The portfolio also shows the quality of your work as well as the thought and care with which it is presented.

 All work included in the portfolio must be your own, produced individually or as part of a team project.
 In team projects, it may be helpful to identify work of the team versus individual work.
 Any form of plagiarism will disqualify you from the admission review.